petaverse-cloud/pv-docs-site/docs/petority/8_troubleshooting/5_account-delete-failed.md

 ---

 # What to Do If the Account Deletion Fails:
-If you encounter issues with the failed deletion of your Wagguracy account, you can take the following steps to resolve the issue:
+If you encounter issues with the failed deletion of your WAGGURACY account, you can take the following steps to resolve the issue:

 1. Check Network Connection:

 	Ensure that your device is connected to the internet and has a stable network connection.
-Deleting an account may require communication with Wagguracy servers.
+Deleting an account may require communication with WAGGURACY servers.

 2. Clear Cache and Cookies: